retaildevcrews/ngsa-asb/spikes/argo-cd/README.md

 # Verify that ArgoCD is running:
 kubectl get pods -n argocd

+# Retrieve the password to be used in the next step
+argocd admin initial-password -n argocd

+# Alternatively, you can also retrieve the credentials using kubectl.
+kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d

 # Access the ArgoCD web UI by running the following command, and then open the URL in a web browser:
 kubectl port-forward svc/argocd-server -n argocd 8080:443

 # Log in to the ArgoCD web UI with the following credentials:
 # - Username: admin
-# - Password: Retrieve the ArgoCD password by running one of the following command:
+# - Password: Retrieve the ArgoCD password:

-argocd admin initial-password -n argocd

-# Alternatively, you can also retrieve the credentials using kubectl.
-kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

 ## Step 2:  Deploy a sample application with GitOps